darshjasani/Movie-Recommender/README.md

 by some users on some movies, to learn the parameter vectors x(1); :::; x(nm); theta(1); :::; theta(nu) that produce the best fit (minimizes the squared error).

+Note that the function returns the gradient for both sets of variables by unrolling them into a single vector.
+After completion of the code to compute the gradients, the script ex8 cofi.m will run a gradient check (checkCostFunction) to numerically check the implementation the gra- dients.
+If the implementation is correct, it  should have the analytical and numerical gradients match up closely.